Patient tower is only the first phase.

 The skywalk will provide a canopied walkway for the ground level main entrance area.
 The new main lobby will feature stairway from the second floor, and a beautiful wall of windows to allow in a stream of natural light.
 The revitalized main lobby will provide a more casual, comfortable space for patients and visitors.
 The hospital gift shop and coffee shop will remain in the main entrance, but in different locations.

 The revitalized main lobby will provide a more

 casual, comfortable space for patients and visitors.

-During this sub phase, which should be completed in fall 2015, the exterior of the existing building will be refaced to match the exterior of the new patient tower and vertical addition.
+During this sub phase, which should be completed in winter 2015, the exterior of the existing building will be refaced to match the exterior of the new patient tower and vertical addition.
 This will involve careful removal of the current façade.

 The final phase, Sub Phase Three, will be complete in winter 2016 and will equip Mary Greeley Medical Center with a new drive-thru ambulance bay.